pretix/pretix-docs/docs/guides/widget.md

 ### Customizing widget behavior

-This section explains how to customize the way in which the widget loads and opens.
+This section explains how to customize the way in which the widget loads and opens, how it opens the checkout page, and how it displays event info.

 #### Opening the widget dynamically